Woman sips on a cup of coffee while looking at a laptop screen on a balcony

 July 1, 2022

-While there isn’t a magic formula to home loan eligibility, there are certain factors most good lenders take into consideration when looking at a home loan application.
-Here’s what you need to know before you apply and what you may be asked to provide in support of your application.
+While there isn’t a magic formula to home loan eligibility, there are certain requirements and lending criteria most good lenders take into consideration when looking at a home loan application.
+So, if you’re asking yourself “am I eligible for a home loan”, here’s what you need to know before you apply and what you may be asked to provide in support of your application.

-Lenders use many of the factors below to determine whether you may be able to comfortably afford to borrow and repay the loan.
+Lenders use many of the factors below to determine your home loan eligibility to ensure you can comfortably afford to borrow and repay the loan.
 In home loan jargon terms, this is called your ‘serviceability’.

 Good to know is that all lenders abide by the Australian Prudential Regulation Authority (APRA) rules stating they can’t let people borrow more than they can afford to repay.